oxygenxml/oxygen-git-client-addon/README.md

 For resources from Git repositories, this add-on also contributes a variety of actions in the contextual menus of the **Project** side-view and the current editor (Text and Author pages).
 These actions include: **Show history**, **Show blame**, **Git Diff** (only in the Project view), and **Commit** (only in the Project view).

+## Preferences

+The Git Client add-on contributes a preferences page to Oxygen.
+To access it, open the **Preferences** dialog box (Options > Preferences) and go to **Plugins > Git Client**.
+This preferences page includes the following options:
+- **Notify me about new commits in the remote repository** - when this option is active, Oxygen will show notification messages when it detects that new commits have been pushed to the remote repository.

 Copyright and License
 ---------------------
 Copyright 2018 Syncro Soft SRL.